Veershah26/KronOS/README.md

-# MyOS
+# KronOS
-MyOS aims to be fully optimised, memory managed Multi-Threaded OS-Kernel, that is, when I complete this Project
+KronOS aims to be fully optimised, memory managed Multi-Threaded OS-Kernel, that is, when I complete this Project